n-yousefi/chart-ease/docs/website/docs/ChartTypes/bar_chart.md

 # Bar chart

 With Chart Ease, you can create a variety of bar chart types to effectively visualize your data.
-This section demonstrates how to draw three common bar chart types: Simple Bar Chart, Stacked Bar Chart, and Grouped Bar Chart.
+This section demonstrates how to draw some common bar chart types.
 Chart Ease provides you with flexibility, allowing you to configure and customize these chart types according to your unique requirements.

 ## Simple Bar Chart